 - Have clear, defined and measurable outcomes

-For more information and to apply for the Research Award, please visit the Pharmacy Research UK internet pages -
+For more information and application details, please visit the Pharmacy Research UK pages:

 Previous awards (made under previous bursary scheme which did not involve

 The 2017 research bursary was awarded to Asta Prajapati, Norfolk and Suffolk NHS Foundation Trust for their project 'Feasibility of introducing a medication Adherence Rating Scale (ARS) in clozapine clinic'.